Somerset Passenger Solutions

-Somerset Passenger Solutions is a bus and coach operator in Somerset, England.
-It is a subsidiary of FirstGroup.
+Somerset Passenger Solutions is the trading name of bus and coach operator based in Bridgwater, Somerset, England.
+Originally set up as a joint venture with JJP Holdings South West, it is now a wholly owned subsidiary of FirstGroup's Specialist Passenger Solutions.

 History

-Somerset Passenger Solutions commenced operating staff and community services in 2016 during the construction of EDF Energy's Hinkley Point C nuclear power station.
+Specialist Passenger Solutions commenced operating staff and community services in 2016 during the construction of EDF Energy's Hinkley Point C nuclear power station.
 The contract is scheduled to run until 2025 and at its peak will require 160 buses.

 It was a 50/50 joint venture between First Group's Buses of Somerset and JJP Holdings South West's Southern National, owned by former Crosville Motor Services proprietor Jonathan Jones-Pratt.
 Southern National's name is revived from that of a former National Bus Company subsidiary.
 Its operation was not affected by the April 2018 cessation of Crosville.
 In October 2021 Buses of Somerset took 100% ownership.

+In 2023, the company was renamed Specialist Passenger Solutions, reflecting its aim to work outside of Somerset, such as transporting staff for the construction of the Sizewell C nuclear power station in Suffolk.

+Accidents and incidents

+A Wright StreetDeck double-deck bus crashed on the A39 road near Bridgwater on the morning of 17 January 2023 while carrying passengers to Hinkley Point.
+An investigation concluded that ice on the road was the significant factor in the incident which resulted in the bus leaving the road and falling on its side.
+53 people were injured.